 Make Your Bedroom a Sleep Sanctuary

 If you're not getting enough rest, set the mood in your bedroom for sleep.
-Reserve your bed for sleeping, and keep the room dark, quiet, cool, and distraction-free.
-Keep regular sleep hours and ban your computer and late-night TV watching.
+Reserve the bed for sleeping, and keep the room dark, quiet, cool, and distraction-free.
+Keep regular sleep hours and ban the computer and late-night TV watching.
 Instead, wind down with relaxing music or a warm bath.

 Keep a Daily Journal